magento/merchdocs/src/catalog.md

     content: Learn how to set up pricing options, or to meet the minimum advertised pricing requirements of the manufacturer.
     url: /catalog/pricing.html

-  - title: Managing Inventory
-    content: Learn how to maintain quantities for sales and handle shipments to complete orders.
-Track your inventory quantities, provide accurate salable stock amounts to customers for all of your websites, and ship according to recommendations based on distance or priority.
-    url: /catalog/inventory-management.html

   - title: Catalog Images and Video
     content: Learn how to upload images and video, rearrange their order, and control how each of them is used.
     url: /catalog/catalog-images-video.html